Toast vs Square: Which POS System Is Worth Your Money?

 This post may contain affiliate links.
 We may earn a small commission at no extra cost to you.

-Updated January 2026 • Verified Q1 2026
+Updated June 2026 • Verified Q2 2026

 Toast and Square both offer restaurant POS systems, but they’re built for very different operations.
 Toast is a restaurant-only platform with deep kitchen workflow tools and purpose-built hardware.
 Square is a general-purpose POS with a free plan that happens to work well for food businesses too.

 We’ve set up both systems across hundreds of restaurants and small businesses since 2011.
-Here’s who should pick what — and why the pricing is more complicated than either company lets on.
+Here’s who should pick what, and why the pricing is more complicated than either company lets on.

 Bottom Line: Who Wins What